 So which is the best carry-on luggage to buy then?

 Of course, in the end, it comes down to your own preferences.
 Do you prefer hard-side or soft-shell, inline roller bag or a spinner one?
-Or do you even want a bag without wheels altogether, that’s easily carried around?
+Or do you even want a bag without wheels altogether, that’s easily carried around, like a duffel?
 What color do you like?
-Do you want leather or some other material like nylon, and what price is right for you?
+Do you want leather or some other material like polycarbonate or nylon, and what price is right for you?
 Is the weight important enough for you to shadow out other features?

 Our aim here at Travel Gear Depot is to help you with the information you need to make a good decision.
 We have picked the carry-ons we consider the best choices.
 We have divided them into categories, to make it easier for you to browse through the kind of carry-ons you’re most interested in.